marsupialtail/rottnest/README.md

 # Rottnest : Data Lake Indices

-You have your data already in Parquet format in Iceberg or Delta (or json.gz, CSV ,etc).
-Unfortunately you need to do some stuff like full text search or vector search, so you have to ETL into Clickhouse, ElasticSearch or some vector database.
-It is complicated and expensive.
-Now you have an alternative.
+You don't need ElasticSearch or some vector database to do full text search or vector search.
+Parquet + Rottnest is all you need.
+Rottnest is like Postgres indices for Parquet.

 ## Installation